FabbyD/NetflixBoo/README.md

-# vync
+# NetflixBoo
-Synchronize your distant netflix and chill sessions with your booboo
+Netflix and chill across the ocean.